Blindman (1971)

 The Film

-Somewhere in the Old West, a Blind gunman (Tony Anthony) rides into town looking for the men who betrayed him.
+Somewhere in the Old West, a blind gunman (Tony Anthony) rides into town looking for the men who betrayed him.
 Contracted to deliver 50 women to a mine, the Blindman's partner stole the women and boasts that he sold them to a friend in Mexico.
-Blindman blows up the house of his former partner, and heads south into Mexico where he encounters the brothers Domingo and Candy (Ringo Starr) who took the women and are planning to sell them to the Mexican army - however, Blindman discovers that Candy has a weakness for a young woman named Pilar, who he has kidnapped from a local village...
+Blindman blows up the house of his former partner and heads south into Mexico where he encounters the brothers Domingo and Candy (Ringo Starr) who took the women and are planning to sell them to the Mexican army - however, Blindman discovers that Candy has a weakness for a young woman named Pilar, who he has kidnapped from a local village...

 There is a rather unusual cast in this equally unusual genre entry.
-The American born actor Tony Anthony had written himself into the Spaghetti Westerns with his trio of self penned Stranger films and is often criticised as one of the less impressive genre anti-heros, however he certainly proves himself here as the titular Blindman managing to convince as being blind, and perform some impressive fight scenes.
+The American born actor Tony Anthony had written himself into the Spaghetti Westerns with his trio of self penned Stranger films and is often criticised as one of the less impressive genre anti-heros, however he certainly proves himself here as the titular Blindman, managing to convince as being blind and perform some impressive fight scenes.
 The musician Ringo Starr is cast as one of the Mexican bandits and performs much better than one would expect for a musician turned actor, while the stunning future Playboy model Agneta Eckemyr is cast as Pilar.

-In brief:
+In Brief

-Anyone famous in it?
 Ringo Starr - a member of the Fab Four, he starred in a variety of films including the comedy Caveman (1981).

+Who is it for?
 A strange and unique Spaghetti Western, this should appeal to any genre fans wanting something different.

 The DVD